priyam-sharma909/LangGraph-Agentic-RAG-Assistant/README.md

 ## 🎯 Project Goal

-This project was built to explore practical implementation of **agentic workflows, RAG, tool calling, persistent memory, and streaming LLM applications using LangGraph**.
+This project was built to explore practical implementation of **agentic workflows, RAG, tool calling, persistent memory, streaming LLM applications, and observability using LangGraph and LangSmith**.